What is options trading? How does options trading work? What are the best options trading platforms in the UK?

 Vanilla options are financial instruments that allow their owners to exercise the option of buying or selling an underlying asset at a set price within a set timeframe.
 Such options do not carry any obligation, so the option owner can choose to exercise his/her right or not.
 The option owner will only exercise his/her right when the price of the underlying asset has moved in the right direction.
 One advantage of options trading is that you can earn a profit with much less risk.

-There are scores of brokers offering platforms for options trading.
-In October 2020, we at FXExplained reviewed multiple of platforms for options trading suitable for traders from the UK.
+There are many of brokers offering platforms for options trading.
+We at FXExplained reviewed multiple of platforms for options trading suitable for traders from the UK.
 Based on these reviews we found that AvaTrade’s platform is the best options trading platform for UK traders.
-Then CMC Markets and Plus500 also got their platforms in the top three options trading platforms for the UK market.
+Then Plus500 and CMC Markets also got their platforms in the top three options trading platforms for the UK market.

-The five best options trading platforms in the UK are:
+The three best options trading platforms in the UK are:

 - AvaTrade Options Trading